-If you or someone you know is experiencing any symptoms of a subarachnoid hemorrhage, call 911 immediately.
+If you or someone you know has any symptoms of a subarachnoid hemorrhage, call 911 immediately.

-The first priority is stabilizing the patient.
-Test for subarachnoid hemorrhages vary depending on the underlying cause of the bleeding and the extent of damage to the brain:
+The first priority of your HonorHealth neurologist is stabilizing the patient.
+Tests for subarachnoid hemorrhages depend on the underlying cause of the bleeding and the extent of damage to the brain:

-- A physical exam might show a stiff neck due to irritation by blood of the meninges, the tissues that cover the brain.
+- A physical exam might show a stiff neck due to irritation of the meninges, the tissues that cover the brain, by blood.
 Except for those in a deep coma, patients with a subarachnoid hemorrhage may resist neck movement.

 - An eye exam could be performed.
 Decreased eye movements can be a sign of damage to the cranial nerves.
-In milder cases, no problems may be seen on an eye exam.
+In milder cases, your neurologist might not see any problems on an eye exam.

 - Cerebral angiography of blood vessels of the brain can show small aneurysms or other vascular problems.
 The test can pinpoint the exact location of the bleed and can tell if there are blood vessel spasms.

-- Transcranial Doppler ultrasound looks at blood flow in the arteries of the brain that run inside the skull.
+- Transcranial Doppler ultrasound examines blood flow in the arteries of the brain running inside the skull.
 The ultrasound beam is directed through the skull.
 It also can detect blood vessel spasms and may be used to guide treatment.

-- Magnetic resonance imaging (MRI) and magnetic resonance angiography (MRA) occasionally are used to diagnose a subarachnoid hemorrhage or find other associated conditions.
+- MRI and magnetic resonance angiography (MRA) are sometimes used to diagnose a subarachnoid hemorrhage or find other associated conditions.